Inventua/nucleus-core/Documentation/Developers/topics/event-handlers.md

 raise an event.

 ### Handling an Event
-To handle an event, create a class which implements the [ISystemEventHandler](/api-documentation/Nucleus.Abstractions.xml/Nucleus.Abstractions.EventHandlers.ISystemEventHandlerT0T1/) or ISingletonSystemEventHandler interface.
+To handle an event, create a class which implements the [ISystemEventHandler](/api-documentation/Nucleus.Abstractions.xml/Nucleus.Abstractions.EventHandlers.IScopedSystemEventHandlerT0T1/) or ISingletonSystemEventHandler interface.

-> The ISingletonSystemEventHandler interface was added in Nucleus 1.3.
-Previously, singleton event handlers could implement ISystemEventHandler, but
+> The IScopedSystemEventHandler and ISingletonSystemEventHandler interfaces were added in Nucleus 1.3.
+Previously, extensions could implement ISystemEventHandler, but
-> this causes problems when retrieving event handler implementations from dependency injection when there are both scoped and
+> this caused problems when retrieving event handler implementations from dependency injection when there are both scoped and
 > singleton handlers for the same model and event.

-The functions used to raise and handle events both specify a TModel and TEvent.
+The functions used to raise and handle events both specify a `TModel` and `TEvent`.
 The TModel type is the type of the model entity which has changed, and the TEvent type represents the event which occurred.
 TEvent can be any type, but Nucleus has classes for [create](/api-documentation/Nucleus.Abstractions.xml/Nucleus.Abstractions.EventHandlers.SystemEventTypes.Create/), [update](/api-documentation/Nucleus.Abstractions.xml/Nucleus.Abstractions.EventHandlers.SystemEventTypes.Update/), and
 [delete](/api-documentation/Nucleus.Abstractions.xml/Nucleus.Abstractions.EventHandlers.SystemEventTypes.Delete/).
 If you need to represent a different kind of event, just